highfidelity/hifi-content/events/bingo/README.md

-    "usersAllowedToSpinWheel": [<an array of strings dictating who can spin the Bingo wheel>], "gameAudioPosition": { "x": <int>, "y": <int>, "z": <int> }, "dbTablePrefix": "<a prefix for all of the Bingo tables in your DB associated with this deployment>", "possiblePrizes": [<an array of short strings dictating the prizes that players can win>] }
+    "usersAllowedToSpinWheel": [<an array of strings dictating who can spin the Bingo wheel>], "gameAudioPosition": { "x": <int>, "y": <int>, "z": <int> }, "dbTablePrefix": "<a prefix for all of the Bingo tables in your DB associated with this deployment>", "possiblePrizes": [<an array of short strings dictating the prizes that players can win>], "debugMode": <true|false, depending on whether you want to enable various debug functions, such as the ability to use the Bingo Test App to call all numbers immediately>
+}
 ```